pfitchen0/bare-bones-stm32g0xx/tutorials/README.md

 ## Overview

-In this tutorial we'll build up some example STM32G0xx firmware completely from scratch.
+In this tutorial we'll build up some example STM32G0xx firmware ***completely from scratch***.
 We'll start by discussing how MCUs boot, writing startup code, and setting up a minimal C runtime environment.
 After that we'll be able to boot into a `main` function and write/run C programs that might look more familiar to someone who hasn't gone so low level before.
 We'll continue to build a few simple examples to demonstrate key MCU fundamentals like memory-mapped peripherals, interrupts, and debugging.

 Here's a rough table of contents: